dzg6/backEndResumeApp/README.md

 # backEndResumeApp
-AWS CDK code is infastructure back-end serverless lambda functions for [frontEndResume](https://github.com/dzg6/frontEndResumeApp)
+AWS CDK, code is infastructure back-end serverless lambda functions for [frontEndResume](https://github.com/dzg6/frontEndResumeApp)

 ## Project Mission
 This project is made to display my ability to program back-end web applications using AWS's Lambda, S3, and API Gateway.